- Current Prices:$41,000 to $33,900,000

 - Lot Sizes:less than 1/8 - 3 acres

-You can find home designs and prices to accommodate your budget in the community of Mid-beach.
+The community of Mid-beach features a number of attractive home designs and prices.
 Most common in this area are attached homes, which usually have monthly home owner association fees ranging from $3 to $15,283, master fees around $960, and taxes for the year range from as low as $392 to as high as $133,138.
 There are also a variety of single-family homes.
-Those usually have quarterly home owner association fees ranging from $3 to $15,283, master fees and taxes for the year can range from $6,914 to $436,721.
+Those usually have quarterly home owner association fees ranging from $3 to $15,283, master fees and taxes for the year can range from $6,887 to $436,721.

 Where to Live